 If we are truly serious about addressing the systemic socio-technical issues in scientific disciplines that are underpinned by leveraging software and computational techniques, then the proposal above would bring together almost all of the points we have discussed in this paper to provide an open research infrastructure for all.
-There are already several web services that already aim to do many of these things (for example, a repository for disseminating the computational models associated with publications in the social and life sciences~\cite{rollins-et-al:2014}), so a service that can integrate most if not all of these features is possible.
+There are already several web services that already aim to do many of these things~\cite{rollins-et-al:2014,stodden-et-al:2015}, so a service that can integrate most if not all of these features is possible.
 Such a service would then allow algorithms and models to evolve together, and be reproducible from the outset.
-Something more complete, and stamped with the authority of the major domain conferences/journals/professional societies, would mean that your code would never `bit-rot', and no one would have problems reproducing the implementation of your published algorithm.
+Something more open and complete, and stamped with the authority of the major domain conferences/journals/national academies, would mean that your code would never `bit-rot', and no one would have problems reproducing the implementation of your published algorithm.